Cultivating qualified, dynamic and invested nonprofit Boards in the DC, Maryland, and Virginia region

-The Center understands the critical role a board of directors plays in the success of a nonprofit organization.
-We recognize the challenges of recruiting quality candidates and educating them on the functions and responsibilities of being a nonprofit board member.
-We also recognize that many individuals interested in sitting on boards are often not sure how to go about it.
+The Center understands the critical role a Board of Directors plays in the success of a nonprofit organization.
+We also recognize the challenges nonprofits face in recruiting quality candidates and educating them on the responsibilities of Board membership.
+Likewise, many individuals interested in serving on Boards often don’t know how to get started.

-So, in 2017, the Center for Nonprofit Advancement launched its new Board Match program.
-This program is designed to facilitate relationship building between individuals interested in serving on a board and organizations looking to enhance their boards with new perspectives and talents.
+To address these needs, the Center for Nonprofit Advancement launched the Board Match program in 2017.
+This program connects individuals interested in serving on nonprofit Boards with organizations seeking fresh perspectives and talents.

 For nonprofit organizations

 Nonprofits must complete the Board Match Organization Application.
-This form asks questions pertaining to your specific location, your mission focus, and what type of skills and personal characteristics your organization is looking to add to its board of directors.
+This form gathers details about your location, mission focus, and the skills and qualities you’re seeking in new Board members.

 Organization fee: